ContentMine/NCBI2wikidata/README.md

-Tool for finding PubMed data and generating wikidata updates from that
+Tool for finding open access PubMed data and generating wikidata updates from that
 ---------------

 This tool takes in a list of subject terms to search PubMed for, and outputs a set of updates to be applied to wikidata from that source.